Who Cannot Become Committee Member of Housing Society

 • Lead to better decision-making and community welfare.

-Summary Table: Eligibility Criteria
+Summary Table: Eligibility of Committee Member

 Eligibility FactorDescription